Tundra Space

 A Phase I Study of PepGNP-ChikV in Healthy Volunteers

 This is a Phase I, randomized, single-blind, placebo-controlled, study of four separate dose cohorts, with a 42-day interval between each vaccine dose, of a novel Chikungunya Peptide Immunotherapy Vaccine in Healthy Adults (18-60 years of age).
 All participants will undergo a screening visit scheduled for a maximum of 28 days before the enrolment in the clinical study and will provide a blood sample for clinical laboratory tests (complete blood count (CBC)\*, platelet count, alanine aminotransferase (ALT), aspartate aminotransferase (AST), total bilirubin, serum creatinine and activated partial thromboplastin time (aPTT), human immunodeficiency virus (HIV), hepatitis B virus (HBV), hepatitis C virus (HCV)), and a urine sample for tests for Urinary protein, Urinary blood, Urinary glucose and human chorionic gonadotropin β-subunit (βhCG) urine test (only the female participants)) in order to confirm their eligibility for participation in the study.
 A total of 40 participants are planned to be enrolled.
 A randomization system will be used to assign treatment group and participant number at the clinical site.
 Participants will receive 2 injections, 42 days apart.
 A final visit will take place at Day 407 (i.e. 365 days after last vaccination).
-Participants will be kept under observation for 30 minutes after each vaccination to ensure their safety.
+Participants will be kept under observation for a minimum of one hour after each vaccination to ensure their safety.
 Reactogenicity data will be collected in all participants after each vaccine injection: solicited injection site reactions will be collected for Days 0-10 and Days 42-52 and solicited systemic reactions will be collected for Days 0-21 and Days 42-63.
 Unsolicited events will be collected for Days 0-52.
 Serious adverse events (SAEs) will be reported throughout the study (from inclusion until 12 months after last vaccination).
 Serious and non-serious medically attended adverse events (MAAEs) and adverse events of special interest (AESIs) will be collected throughout the study (from inclusion until 12 months after last vaccination).

 Gender: All